02 / Operator ModesConfiguration

 After reading

-You can tell the difference between disabled launch controls, mocked Terminal state, review-only posture, and live-ready configuration.
+You can tell the difference between disabled launch controls, mocked route state, review-only posture, and live-ready configuration.

-Environment mode, feature flags, and boundary state explain what is live
+Environment mode and feature flags explain what is live

 A disabled control should still teach what it will do.
-That keeps users oriented and avoids implying that missing connectivity is accidental breakage.
+That keeps operators oriented and avoids implying that missing connectivity is accidental breakage.

 Why this matters

-- Disabled controls remain visible with clear tooltip copy.
+- Disabled controls remain visible with clear explainer copy.

 - Boundary truth should be readable before any proof or settlement trust decision.